Saint-Lin–Laurentides

 Saint-Lin was the birthplace of former Canadian Prime Minister Wilfrid Laurier, whose paternal home is now a National Historic Site of Canada.

 History

 Saint-Lin–Laurentides was formed on 1 March 2000, when the Municipality of Saint-Lin and the Town of Laurentides were merged.

 Saint-Lin was first settled in 1807 when pioneers from Saint-Pierre-du-Portage (now L'Assomption) arrived.
 In 1828, the Saint-Lin-de-Lachenaie Parish was founded.
-In 1845, the Parish Municipality of Saint-Lin was established, but was abolished 2 years later in 1847 when it was absorbed into the county municipality.
+In 1845, the Parish Municipality of Saint-Lin was established, but was abolished two years later in 1847 when it was absorbed into the county municipality.
 That same year, its post office opened.
 In 1855, the municipality was reestablished as Saint-Lin-de-Lachenaye, with Carolus Laurier, father of Sir Wilfrid Laurier, as first mayor.

 Laurentides was originally the Village Municipality of Saint-Lin, which became an incorporate entity in 1856.
 In 1883, it changed name and statutes and became the Town of Laurentides.
 Also that year, the local post office opened.

+Geography

+The Achigan River flows through the north-western tip of the municipality from north-east to south-west and then crosses the municipality from west to east.
+The Beauport River, coming from the northeast, joins the Achigan River at the northwestern boundary of the municipality.
+The Petite Rivière, which flows southwest, crosses the northeastern part of the municipality until it joins the Achigan River west of the town centre.